Home » Baking Recipes » Biscuits » Flapjacks » Raspberry and White Chocolate Flapjacks

 I based my raspberry and white chocolate flapjacks on a recipe for blueberry and white chocolate flapjacks that I haven’t yet posted.
 I extricated some condensed milk which had been lurking in the back of the fridge since I made Baileys ice-cream and set to.

-The result were these fast and fruity flapjacks.
-They were both sweet and tart, crisp on the outside and nice and chewy on the inside – very tasty.
+The result were the best fast and fruity flapjacks ever.
+They were both sweet and tart, crisp on the outside and nice and chewy on the inside.
+Very tasty indeed.
 If only all baking were this simple.

 I know condensed milk isn’t traditional in a flapjack, but it works really well.
 It replaces the syrup and some of the butter and produces a most delicious and sticky bake.